 Yuri Mitzkewich is Vegan Outreach’s Southeast Outreach Coordinator.
 A tireless VO volunteer for years, starting fall 2014, Yuri will become a part of Vegan Outreach’s staff, leafleting colleges throughout the Southeast.

-Yuri holds a degree in marine biology and foreign studies from the University of Maryland.
+Yuri studied marine biology and foreign studies at the University of Maryland.
 Post-college, Yuri toured as a musician in various punk and reggae bands.
 During this time he developed a love of volunteering, and has been active with various organizations, including Greenpeace, RAN, and Service Employees International Union.
 After seeing the film Peaceable Kingdom in 2007, Yuri became vegetarian and eventually vegan, and began campaigning to end vivisection and marine mammal captivity.
 When not leafleting, Yuri enjoys distance bicycling, spending time in his hammock around Key Biscayne, and perfecting his skills creating the best vegan pizza in Miami.

 As Office Manager, Josie sends out literature orders, responds to those who reach out to Vegan Outreach with questions, and a whole host of other tasks that keep Vegan Outreach the well-oiled machine that it is.